30th November 2022

 Scores are counted at the end of each round based on the biggest rectangle that is completely filled and at the end of game deducted for empty spaces.
 The first game was very close and the second the scores a little more spread out as some players had used their special actions up early and were caught unable to fit the final pieces into the grid.
 It was simple to explain, scaled to let lots of people join in, and was a lightweight but enjoyable start to the evening.

 Subastral is a reimplementation of the 2-player game Stellar, a card game creating a beautiful map of the night sky.
 Subastral is about researching the biomes of planet Earth and creating a journal about them.
 It requires careful card management to balance cards in your hand against those committed to the journal so you can continue to pick up new cards from the display.
 The journal is scored based on diversity of biomes collected and the two biomes you are most knowledgeable about, with the catch being there is a multiplier based on their position in the journal.
-This means the biomes you place last will likely be worth the most points and o there is a strategy to acquiring and placing cards before end game is triggered.
+This means the biomes you place last will likely be worth the most points and so there is a strategy to acquiring and placing cards before end game is triggered.

 The Mapmaker game is a simple area control game loosely themed on Gerrymandering - creating electoral boundaries to increase your chance of winning the election.
 A hexagonal grid is randomly populated with tokens for each party of varying count.
 Players then take turns adding sticks along the boundaries to enclose a minimum of 4 hexagons, with the smallest viable size then counted based on the tokens inside.
 Whoever can rig the boundaries so they get the most scored areas when all valid areas are closed wins.